rfruesmer/module-structure/README.md

 # module-structure

-Module-structure generates and displays a levelized structure map for ECMAScript/TypeScript modules (Inspired by <a href="http://structure101.com/">Structure101</a>).
+Generates and displays a levelized structure map for ECMAScript/TypeScript modules (inspired by <a href="http://structure101.com/">Structure101</a>).

 ## Credits